g1eng/sandly/README.md

 * xhost
 * XWayland (for wayland users)

-[image and wrapper script builder]
+[builder for the image and wrapper scripts]

 * dockerd
 * GNU make